Uncharted 2: Among Thieves: Motion capture

 In E3 2009 videos from Naughty Dog showed the voice actors of the characters performing the motion captures in some of the scenes.
 The actors act out the scene wearing specially designed motion capture suits.
 Their performance was used to provide both motion capture and voice work.
 The actors would even rehearse together in a room and had discussions with the creative directors of the game before carrying out the performance to create a highly realistic and cinematic dialogue throughout the game.

 Graphics and technology

 Naughty Dog intended to maximize the utilization of the Cell's SPUs, as their estimates for utilization in the first Uncharted were only around 30%.
 As a result, the game has more realistic environments and animations.
 Uncharted 2 has 564 in-game cinematic animations in comparison to 80 in Uncharted: Drake's Fortune.

 Uncharted 2 uses Naughty Engine 2.0, a revamped and optimized version of the original engine that has allowed the game to have real-time moving environments, more realistic textures, and animations.
 The Naughty Dog Game Engine 2.0 also works in harmony with Havok Physics.
+Like its predecessor, the game's production was assisted by tooling from Lucas Pope.
+The team made use of a new shader tool from Pope which allowed artists to preview their work accurately in Autodesk Maya.
+Pope credits some of the game's success to the willingness of Christophe Balestra to discard problematic tooling early.

 Uncharted 2 uses between 90 and 100% of the Cell's processor and uses all 25GB of a single Blu-ray Disc.
 However, Evan Wells later pointed out: